Religious Significance of Kalsubai Peak

-Kalsubai Peak is the highest peak of the Sahyadris in Maharashtra state.
+The peak offers excellent opportunities for trekking and hiking.
 To reach the summit of Kalsubai Peak there are various trekking routes and animal tracks.
-The main route starts from the village of Bari, which is about six km from Bhandardara.
+The main route starts from the village of Bari, which is about 6 km from Bhandardara.
 To reach Bari, one has to travel to Igatpuri on the Mumbai Nasik route.
 From Igatpuri, one can take the early morning bus (at around 5.30 am from the Igatpuri Bus Stand) going towards Pune and alight at Bari.

 It usually takes three hours to reach the top from Bari.
 Soon after leaving Bari, a small stream is crossed followed soon after by a Hanuman temple.
 The route to Kalsubai Peak from behind this temple takes the hiker straight to the summit.
 There are three iron ladders along this route.
 There is a well near the last iron ladder as one move towards the top but the water is not potable during the summer.
 The rest of the route towards Kalsubai Peak is without water, so the tourists are advised to fill water bottles in Bari.
 It is an easy hike, but some parts of the route are quite steep in places.